-PlayFest is a community performance festival held on selected evenings during the Conference in various locations across Omaha.
+PlayFest is a season of new works performed in various locations across Omaha.
 PlayFest examines how theatre is produced, its connection to society and what new designs are possible.
-Performances take on a variety of forms from devised theatre and movement work created by local and national artists, to full-length plays highlighting the work of honored and featured guests, to Neighborhood Tapestries, a celebration of local stories, music, art and community.
+Performances take on a variety of forms from devised theatre and movement work created by local and national artists, to full-length plays highlighting the work of artists from the GPTC Conference, to Neighborhood Tapestries, a celebration of local stories, music, art and community.
 The goal of PlayFest is to paint a diverse and vibrant portrait of the city, create a chance for friends and neighbors to interact, and be a catalyst for a dialogue within the community about the stories that affect our lives.

 Stories: on the brink

 An online preview during the 2021 Conference and a full, in-person production this fall.

 A Co-production in partnership with Anastasis Theatre Company, Holy Family Church, Sienna Francis House, Open Door Mission, Stephen Center and Micah House

 Developed from the stories of people affected by homelessness, ON THE BRINK incorporates the art of storytelling and theater to amplify voices too often ignored and will involve the community in all aspects of creation and performance.
 During this collaboration, Colleen and Haley have worked with Sienna Francis House, Open Door Mission, Stephen Center and Micah House to facilitate gatherings of community members sharing their personal narratives (story circles), and conducted interviews to allow the homeless and those who work with the homeless to share their stories.